 The following protocols aim to ensure that Silver Spring Stage maintains a COVID-free environment for our productions.
 The protocols are based on the latest guidance from the Centers for Disease Control and the health departments of the State of Maryland and Montgomery County.
 They were prepared by a team including members of our board, public health and mental health specialists, and a certified Covid-19 Compliance Officer.
 For the sake of all our artists and volunteers we ask that you aid in the enforcement of these protocols.

 ● For activities with a producer, the producer will control access to the building.
 Anyone working on such activities must submit a request to the producer with the following information: Name(s) and contact information for all those entering and the date and time for which access is being requested.
-If you are engaged in an activity that does not have a producer, please send an email with the same information to: email@example.com.
+If you are engaged in an activity that does not have a producer, please send an email with the same information to: firstname.lastname@example.org.
 This information will be kept on the production calendar for the show and reviewed by members of our COVID team.

 ● All people entering the building are required to sign in at the table under the bulletin board just inside the fire doors at the rear entrance.

 ● No more than 24 hours before entry, all those who will be in the building must submit a completed screening form: Silver Spring Stage COVID-19 Screening Form

 ● You are not be allowed to enter the building if you have not completed the form, if you have been exposed to someone with COVID-19 within two weeks, if you are exhibiting symptoms of COVID-19, or if you are required to be under quarantine (for example, if you are awaiting test results).